ARMe-Leute/EDS_2024_fork/BL/Readme.md

 # Bluetooth Library Using MCAL

 This library facilitates communication between an STM32-Nucleo-F401RE and an HM17 Bluetooth module.
-Currently, it only supports requesting the `getStatus` command.
+The most basic AT commands are implemented, so a device can connect to the module.
+It is possible to log variables to your target device (See [here](#logging)).
+A basic structure to parse commands is provided.

+@warning DONT TRUST THE DATASHEET.
+The datasheet is a good starting point.
+However, some things are confusing or partially straight up false (e. g.
+The reply to `AT+ADDR?`should be `OK+ADDR:12345678910`but in reality it is `OK+Get:12345678910`).
+If something doesn't work right away, play a bit with the parameters.

 ---